jeremyscalpello/node-2fa/README.md

 `{delta: 1}` means the client entered the key too early (an older key was meant to be used).
 `{delta: 0}` means the client was within the time frame of the current key.

-2-Minute Window
+_n_-Minute Window
 ----------------

-The window is set to 2, meaning each token is valid for a total of 2 minutes to account for time drift
+The window is set to 4 by default.
+Each token is valid for a total of _n_ minutes to account for time drift.